dwshadle/florence-price-catalog/_pages/index.md

 - Thematic incipits
 - Bibliography

-A distinctive feature of the project is a built-in thematic catalog with incipits programmed using the machine-readable structures of the Music Encoding Initiative (MEI).
-This data-driven approach enables the project to complement other ongoing initiatives that foreground composers from historically marginalized groups.
+A distinctive feature of the project is a built-in thematic catalog with incipits programmed using the machine-readable structures of the <a href="https://music-encoding.org/" target="_blank">Music Encoding Initiative</a> (MEI).
+This data-driven approach enables the project to complement other ongoing digital initiatives that foreground composers from historically marginalized groups, including:

-<p style="text-align: center;"><b>View the <a href="https://dwshadle.github.io/test/_pages/complete-works/">table of contents.</a></b></p>
+- <a href="https://rebalancing-music-canon.com/" target="_blank">Rebalancing the Music Canon</a> created by Anna Kijas
+- <a href="https://www.musicbywomen.org/" target="_blank">Music by Women</a> created by Molly Murdock and Ben Parsell